 Hip Replacement Surgery

 For patients having hip replacement surgery, the Hana Table makes the newer anterior approach possible.
 It is one of the least invasive surgical options, and many patients undergoing hip replacement surgery are eligible candidates for the anterior hip approach.
 The procedure requires the Hana Table, an advanced surgical table that makes it possible for surgeons to work in between the muscles, rather than detaching them from the hip or thighbones.
 This results in minimal tissue disturbance and smaller surgical incisions.
 There is a significant difference between conventional and anterior hip replacement surgeries.
-Conventional surgery requires strict precautions for the patient, limiting hip motion for six to eight weeks after surgery.
-Conversely, the anterior approach allows patients to bend their hips freely under a faster recovery time and bear full weight when comfortable, ensuring a more rapid return to normal function.
+The anterior approach offers an alternative method that allows patients a faster initial recovery time.
 Orthopedic surgeons using the anterior approach say it increases precise placement of hip replacement devices, and that it translates into better function for patients and surgery that lasts longer.
 North Florida uses the Stryker MAKO Rio for Total Hip Arthroplasty as well.
 The robotic assisted surgery option can assist the surgeon to improve precision and performance for their patient's total hip replacement.

 For More Information